oracle-quickstart/oci-nfs/README.md

 ```

-     3. If you plan to deploy in an **existing VCN & subnets**, then make sure the below ports are open for the 2 private subnets (in case of Baremetal NFS server or in one private subnet (in case of NFS server using VMs).
+     3. If you plan to deploy in an **existing VCN & subnets**, then allow TCP & UDP traffic for the 2 private subnets (in case of Baremetal NFS server or in one private subnet (in case of NFS server using VMs).

-       a.
 Add below rules to allow all TCP and UDP traffic within VCN CIDR range or for the 2 private subnets.

 ```
         Ingress Rule: Stateless: No, Source: VCN_CIDR ,  IP Protocol: TCP ,  Leave other fields empty/default.